-A question we often get asked as specialist CDM consultants is ‘do I need both a Principal Designer and a Client Advisor?
+A question we often get asked as specialist CDM consultants is ‘do I need both a Principal Designer and a Client Adviser?
 Couldn’t one person perform both roles?’

-Most recently during a recent tender for the role of CDM Advisor on a large scale construction project, our team discovered our prospect client had merged the duties of the Client within the Principal Designer role and was intending to appoint the CDM Adviser as the Principal Designer.
+During a recent tender for the role of Construction (Design and Management) (CDM) Adviser on a large-scale construction project, our team discovered our prospect client had merged the duties of the Client within the Principal Designer role and was intending to appoint the CDM Adviser as the Principal Designer.
 It was apparent that the prospective client had been operating this way for years despite the defined roles being clearly set out in the Construction (Design and Management) Regulations (CDM) 2015.
+CDM coordinators once overlooked these duties and responsibilities with CDM coordinator duties now part of the Principal Designer role, although these individuals tend to have fewer duties than someone in the former coordinator role.

-So if companies are continuing to execute their projects this way, is this approach compliant with the regulations?
+If companies are continuing to execute projects this way, is this approach compliant with the regulations?
 Do we need two separate roles or can the role of the Client Adviser form part of the Principal Designer role?

 What do the CDM Regulations 2015 say?